The Bitwarden Blog

 Consider other two-step verification options

-Once you have set up your account, the Settings > Security options in Coinbase will show you additional 2-step verification options.
+Once you have set up your account, the Settings > Security options in Coinbase will show you additional two-step verification options.
+Implementing multiple two-step verification methods is crucial to enhance account security and prevent lockouts.

 • Text message - Moderately secure